One of the first challenges every entrepreneur faces is choosing the right legal entity for your business.

 A corporation is a separate legal entity that provides its owners (called “shareholders”) with substantial protection against legal claims.
 This is often referred to as “the corporate shield.”

 In layman's terms, there are two types of corporations: S corps and C corps.
 While they function similarly in a broad legal sense, they’re completely different in terms of the type of ownership they allow and the way they pay taxes.
 Overall, S corps are the go-to choice for smaller, privately-held businesses that have one owner or a small number of shareholders.
-In contrast, C corps are the preferred choice for larger companies that plan to have lots of shareholders and multiple classes of stock.
+In contrast, C corps are the preferred choice for larger companies that intend to have lots of shareholders and sell multiple classes of stock.

 Legal protection for owners/shareholders.